Save up to 29 percent on Samsung SD Cards

-Earlier this week we mentioned great deals on SanDisk SD Cards, now it’s Samsung’s turn.
-If you’re looking for additional storage for your tech, check out these deals from Amazon.
+Earlier this week we mentioned great deals on SanDisk SD Cards, and now it’s Samsung’s turn.
+If you’re looking for additional storage for your tech, check out these deals from Amazon:

 - SAMSUNG EVO Select Micro SD-Memory-Card + Adapter for $19.99 (save 29%)